 Lyon: The Most Beautiful Cities in France

 Lyon (Most Beautiful Cities in France) is the capital of the Metropolis of Lyon.
 It is the third-largest city of France and is situated at the confluence of the rivers Rhōne and Saōne.
 The city of Lyon is considered one of the most beautiful cities of France and among other things is known for its cuisine, gastronomy and architectural landmarks( some of which are also part of the UNESCO World Heritage site).
+Check our list of place to visit in Lyon.

 Known for being one of the biggest renaissance old quarters in Europe, Vieux Lyon makes for one of the most beautiful cities to visit in Lyon.
 The main attraction of Vieux Lyon is the houses as they are made in the gothic, Italian renaissance and French renaissance style.